100+ Drawing Ideas That Will Get You Sketching Right Now

 Graphite Pencils

 Investing in great supplies will help ensure that you expand your sketching capabilities.
 So, check out our recommendations for the best drawing pencils, best sketchbooks, and best type of paper.
 Although pencils are the most popular tools when it comes to drawing, charcoal is also fairly popular for those who like to sketch and do it fast.
-While working on drawings that have deep shadows, charcoal will offer rich black tones perfect for shading.
+While working on drawings that have deep shadows, charcoal will offer rich black tones that are perfect for shading.
 You can check out our selection of the best charcoal pencil sets for artists.

 Drawing Pens